KuznetsovNikita/KuznetsovNikita.github.io/README.md

 The criteria we’ll be using to define the winner are speed, efficiency and the size of the app.

 The app should show 5 charts on one screen, based on the input data we will provide within the next 24 hours.

-Designs for the contest charts are attached below.

 Stay tuned for contest-related announcements in this channel.